-They borrowed a bed to lay His head,

-The Christ the Lord came down;

-They borrowed a donkey in the mountain pass

-For Him to ride to town.

-He borrowed the bread when the crowd he fed

-On the grassy mountain side;

-He borrowed the dish of broken fish

-With which He satisfied.

-He borrowed the ship in which to sit

-To teach the multitude;

-He borrowed the nest in which to rest.

-He had never a home as crude:
+They borrowed a bed to lay His head, The Christ the Lord came down; They borrowed a donkey in the mountain pass For Him to ride to town.
+But the crown that He wore And the cross that He bore were His own.
+He borrowed the bread when the crowd he fed On the grassy mountain side; He borrowed the dish of broken fish With which He satisfied.
+But the crown that He wore And the cross that He bore were His own.
+He borrowed the ship in which to sit To teach the multitude; He borrowed the nest in which to rest.
+He had never a home as crude: But the crown that He wore And the cross that He bore were His own.
 He borrowed a room on the way to the tomb.
 The passover lamb to eat.

-They borrowed a cave, for Him a grave,

-They borrowed a winding sheet.
+They borrowed a cave, for Him a grave, They borrowed a winding sheet.
+But the crown that He wore And the cross that He bore were His own.
 The thorns on His head were worn in my stead.
 For me the Savior died.

-For guilt of my sin the nails drove in

-When Him they crucified.

-Though the crown that He wore
+For guilt of my sin the nails drove in When Him they crucified.
+Though the crown that He wore And the cross that He bore were His own.
 They rightly were mine-instead.

-Degree of Difficulty: 4

-Classical Christian Speech Meet